dhis2/dhis2-fhir-adapter/README.md

 With the default configuration the initial setup user interface can be accessed in any web browser by using http://localhost:8081/setup.
 The web browser will ask for a username and password of a DHIS2 user that has privilege F_SYSTEM_SETTING.
 After successful authentication a setup form will be displayed with further instructions and examples.
 The initial setup can be made once only and the initial setup form will not be accessible anymore.

+### API for Administration and Mapping
+The adapter provides REST interfaces for administration and mapping.
+The documentation is currently generated automatically when building the adapter.
+Unit test execution must not be skipped in this case when building the adapter.
+The documentation can be found at docs/api-guide.html.
+If the Adapter has been started by command line without changing the port, then the guide is available at http://localhost:8081/docs/api-guide.html.